How ICS2 works

 When is an EORI number needed and who needs one?

-The EU Commission requires businesses to have an EORI.
-People or consumers have a tax ID similar to the US social security number but generally will not have or need an EORI.
-A non-EU sender should collect an EORI number from a business recipient for business-to-business shipments in the EU before shipping and include the EORI in the recipient tax ID field.
-If you're concerned about digital products or services, ICS2 and EORI requirements do not apply.
+The EU Commission requires businesses to have an EORI number.
+Individuals or consumers typically have a tax ID (similar to a U.S. Social Security number) but generally do not need an EORI.
+Non-EU senders must collect an EORI number from the recipient business for B2B shipments to the EU before shipping.
+Include the EORI number in the recipient tax ID field.
+Note: ICS2 and EORI requirements do not apply to digital products or services.

 Is the HS code description enough for ICS2 product descriptions?